Chicago and North Western R-1 class

-The Chicago and North Western R-1 class was a class of 325 4-6-0 "Ten-Wheeler" steam locomotives built by the Schenectady Locomotive Works, the American Locomotive Company, and the Baldwin Locomotive Works from 1901 to 1908.
+The Chicago and North Western R-1 class is a class of 325 4-6-0 "Ten-Wheeler" steam locomotives built by the Schenectady Locomotive Works, the American Locomotive Company, and the Baldwin Locomotive Works from 1901 to 1908.
 The R-1 locomotives were so large and heavy that the Chicago and North Western (C&NW) Railroad had to extensively rebuild their trackage, bridges, tunnels, turntables, and enginehouses to accommodate them.

 The R-1s were widely considered to be one of the most reliable classes of locomotives on the C&NW's roster.
 They were able to travel all across the C&NW system by the 1940s, and they received varying modifications, including superheater installations and conversions to burn oil.
 The R-1 class also served as the basis for the Chicago, St. Paul, Minneapolis and Omaha (CMO) Railway's I-1 and K-1 classes.
-As of 2024, only three R-1 locomotives are preserved; two are undergoing restoration to operating condition, while one remains on static display.
+As of 2026, only three R-1 locomotives are preserved; two are undergoing restoration to operating condition, while one remains on static display.